 Reduce the quantity of Obligated Entry Capacity available at the donor ASEP

 in quantities determined in accordance with this Statement.
 The obligation to provide Entry Capacity at the donor ASEP is reduced by the quantity determined, and such substituted capacity will not be available for sale in future auctions at the donor ASEP.
 This will be achieved by moving unsold Non-incremental Entry Capacity from one or more ASEPs to meet the demand for Incremental Obligated Entry Capacity at another ASEP in order to minimise the need for Funded Incremental Obligated Entry Capacity.
-The methodology encompasses this obligation and National Grid’s wider obligations to develop and maintain an efficient and economic system.
+The methodology encompasses this obligation and National Gas Transmission’s wider obligations to develop and maintain an efficient and economic system.

 CHAPTER 1: PRINCIPLES